jaketae/param-share-transformer/README.md

 ## Usage

-You can check which layer is being used in each forward pass by toggling the `verbose` argument in the forward pass.
-By default `verbose` is set to `False`.
+You can check which layer is being used in each forward pass by toggling the `verbose` argument.
+By default, `verbose` is set to `False`.
 Also note that layer indicies are zero-indexed.

 ### Cycle Reverse

-Below is a simple demonstration of the model's behavior when initialized in cycle reverse mode.
+Below is a simple demonstration of the model's behavior when initialized in cycle reverse mode, which is the default configuration.

 ```python
 >>> import torch